Eddie023/multi-tenancy-with-RLS/README.md

 # multi-tenancy-with-RLS
-Demonstration of Multi-Tenant SaaS application using Row Level Security in Postgres.

-This is an example repository of achieving Multi-Tenancy in Golang using Row Level Security (RLS) for article [rls](eddie023.github.io/post/rls).
+This is an example repository of achieving Multi-Tenancy in Golang using Row Level Security (RLS) in Postgres.
+Companion article: [rls](eddie023.github.io/post/rls).

 # Overview
-1. All the necessary database SQL queries such as creating tables, inserting seeds, and creating a 'dev' role are done via database initialization script.
-2. Use config.beforeAcquire and config.AfterRelease to set/reset tenant_id configuration parameter in the DB.
+1. `docker-initdb` contains all the necessary SQL commands required to initialize our containarized database.
+2. For demonstration purposes, `tenantId` is dynamically set via query param and updated via request context.
+3. While configuring the database connection, we are dynamically setting the `app.current_tenant` configuration paramter using `set_tenant` SQL function using `BeforeAcquire` hook from pgx library.
+4. Similarily, we will reset the tenantId using `AfterRelease` hook.

-# Running the app
+# Running the application
 1. Run `docker compose up`
+2. Wait few seconds for `apiserver` to be live as it waits until database is intialized.
+3. Run `curl -X GET http://localhost:8848/products\?tenantId=<1|2>` to dynamically set the tenantId values.